kx1t/planefence/README.md

 ```

 Note that this will take a reasonably high amount of processing power and disk I/O. If your don't mind a less frequent interval
-to update your *planefence* website, you can change it as follows:
+to update your PlaneFence website, you can change it as follows:

 ```
 sudo nano /etc/cron.d/planefence